enriquez/uiauto/README.md

 This will run `path_to_your_script.js` using the app bundle located in derivated data that you just built.
 The results and trace file are placed in `./uiauto/results` and `./uiauto/results/trace`.

+By placing your scripts in `./uiauto/scripts/`, then you can execute them by running the following command.

+    # This is the same as `uiauto exec uiauto/scripts/`
+    $ uiauto exec

 #### Advanced options

 Running `uiauto help exec` prints the following message.